 For a quick getaway of ten days or less, we recommend a return trip from Auckland or Christchurch.
 Check out our suggested itineraries for some ideas of where to go and what to do on your New Zealand holiday.

 If you’ve got a bit more time to explore during your New Zealand holiday, you should consider a one way trip between Auckland and Christchurch.
 New Zealand’s geography is perfectly suited to one way travel as the country is long and relatively narrow.
 You don’t need to back track and therefore you spend less time driving and have more time to stop, experience the wonders of our country and meet a few Kiwis on your New Zealand holiday.
-Oh, and we don't charge any extra for one way hires.
-In fact, if you have some flexibility with your pick up or drop off location, you may be able to save money on your New Zealand holiday if you head in the opposite direction of other tourists.
+If you have some flexibility with your pick up or drop off location, you may be able to save money on your New Zealand holiday if you head in the opposite direction of other tourists.
 You’ll need to budget on ferry tickets for getting yourself and your campervan across Cook Strait, the passage of water between the North and South Islands.
 If you do a one way trip, you can save by purchasing one way ferry tickets only.

 Our New Zealand travel guru Scott Cook is adamant that the return trip covering both North and South Islands should be saved for the 24 days or longer epic New Zealand holiday - and we'd agree.
 You’ll have plenty of time to explore the more remote locations like Taranaki and the East Cape – the places you usually only see locals touring.